 Advances in gene editing technology mean that it is now primed to be used with humans, and very important ethical issues must be considered before these approaches can be used widely.

-Here, Fraser MacMillan, one of the lead educators on this FutureLearn course, discusses this topic with Prof Tom Shakespeare, an expert in bioethics from the Norwich Medical School, University of East Anglia.
+Here, Fraser MacMillan, one of the lead educators on this FutureLearn course, discusses this topic with Prof Tom Shakespeare, an expert in bioethics.
+Previously of the Norwich Medical School, University of East Anglia, Prof Shakespeare now works at the London School of Hygiene and Tropical Medicine.

 Their discussion focuses on several important points, which were discussed in a recent report from the Nuffield Council on Bioethics.
 Part of the conclusions from this report state: